dfinity/sns-testing/draft_1_proposal_instructions.md

 2. Craft your own SNS configuration file.
 We recommend that you use example_sns_init.yaml as a guide.

+   **TODO**: Write a script that does this for the example dapp.
+The
+     main things it needs to do are:

+   1. Replace aaaaa-aa with whatever `dfx identity get-principal` prints.

+   2. Replace the dapp canister principal ID with whatever deploy_test_canister.sh reports.

+   3. I don't think there's anything else, but I could be wrong...

 3. Give control of your dapp canisters to NNS:

    ```bash